Why Microsoft Dynamics 365 is - or is not - perfect for contract management

 Integrate Your Contract Lifecycle Management Software (CLM) into Dynamics 365

 The answer is simple.
-Implement a contract management software system that integrates directly with Dynamics 365 so that your sales organization can do what they do best - in the application where they are most productive, Dynamics.
+Implement contract management software that integrates directly with Dynamics 365 so that your sales organization can do what they do best - in the application where they are most productive, Dynamics.
 Meanwhile, your contract managers can do what they do best in the application where they feel most comfortable, a contract lifecycle management software application.

 A solid integration between the two allows your Sales Teams to request contracts directly from Dynamics 365, and to access all of the contract information that they need to progress their opportunities.
 The customer and prospect information necessary to create the Counterparty and Contract records within the contract lifecycle management system can pass directly from Dynamics to the contract management software system.
 Sales reps can be empowered to monitor directly the progress of their contracts, renewal opportunities can be automatically created, and the data between the two systems can be synced.
 Inefficient and error-prone processes are eliminated, including duplicate data entry efforts, manual request and creation processes, and unnecessary email update requests and responses.